-One slight problem I had was with the film’s taking the side of rich, white slave owners in the South.
-Again this is something that bothered me more towards the beginning, but it certainly shows the Southerners as the victims throughout.
+The aspect which has aged worst is the film’s taking the side of rich, white slave owners in the South.
 At one point Scarlett shouts at, threatens to whip and then hits a young slave girl in a very uncomfortable scene, and while she is supposed to be a flawed character, her attitude to slaves is never presented as one of her flaws.
 It can’t even use the Zulu excuse of just wanting to depict historical events without judgement, as this film is an open love letter to the Old South.
 Here are the words onscreen at its opening:

 There was a land of Cavaliers and